balazs-bamer/cpp-memory-manager/README.md

 }
 ```

-The data structures are initialized such that there is only free block of the largest possible size.
-A fundamental principe of a buddy allocator is to maintain the largest possible free blocks by coalescing the just deallocated ones, if possible.
+The data structures are initialised such that there is only one free block of the largest possible size.
+A fundamental principle of a buddy allocator is to maintain the largest possible free blocks by coalescing the just-deallocated ones, if possible.

 This implementation is **not thread safe**.

-The `FibonacciMemoryManager` class may be instantiated on the beginning of the memory region it is given in the constructor.
-It is at least prepared to leave the start of the memory intact to let this happen.
+The `FibonacciMemoryManager` class may be instantiated at the beginning of the memory region it is given in the constructor.
+It is at least prepared to leave the start of the memory intact, allowing this to happen.

 ##### Allocation

 The allocation algorithm supports two strategies:

 * Exact allocation requires each requested block to be fulfilled with the smallest possible block available, or obtained by dividing a larger one.
-This minimizes internal fragmentation on the expense of sacrificing larger block possibly important for bigger requests.
+This minimises internal fragmentation at the expense of sacrificing a larger block, which may be important for larger requests.
 * Cautious allocation saves the larger blocks for the future, but may return bigger blocks than desired.
 However, this effect can happen only for small blocks.

-I use a helper table called _allocDirections_ to decide how the blocks should be divided or choosed.
-This is an _N * N_ matrix, with the first index is the Fibonacci index of the block to be divided, the second one is the required block size.
-This is calculated during initialization:
+I use a helper table called _allocDirections_ to decide how the blocks should be divided or chosen.
+This is an _N * N_ matrix, with the first index being the Fibonacci index of the block to be divided, and the second one being the required block size.
+This is calculated during initialisation:

 ```C++
 First, the main diagonal is filled by the info <here, exact>.